-5.12.12 Sanctions Applicable to Installed Capacity Suppliers and Transmission Owners be sanctioned and/or to offer mitigating reasons why they should be subject to a lesser sanction.
+5.12.12 Sanctions Applicable to Installed Capacity Suppliers and Transmission Owners

+Pursuant to this section, the ISO may impose financial sanctions on Installed Capacity Suppliers and Transmission Owners that fail to comply with certain provisions of this Tariff.
+The ISO shall notify Installed Capacity Suppliers and Transmission Owners prior to imposing any sanction and shall afford them a reasonable opportunity to demonstrate that they should not be sanctioned and/or to offer mitigating reasons why they should be subject to a lesser sanction.
 The ISO may impose a sanction lower than the maximum amounts allowed by this section at its sole discretion.
 Installed Capacity Suppliers and Transmission Owners may challenge any sanction imposed by the ISO pursuant to the ISO Dispute Resolution Procedures.